 We could do this in a scalable network too-broadcast to all processors, and let them respond.
 Why don't we?
+Though conceptually simple, broadcast doesn't scale with p.

 Why not?
 On a scalable network, every fault leads to at least p network transactions.